alaneicker1975/sass-utilities/README.md

-# Sass Utilities
+# Lauchpad Core Sass

-The Sass Utilities package contains a variety of Sass utilities to help make styling your project easier.
+The Lauchpad Core Sass package contains a variety of Sass utilities to help make styling your project easier.

 ### Features Include: